y-sunflower/fleur/docs/index.md

 ## Examples

-Currently, `fleur` has 2 things that you can benefit:
+Currently, `fleur` has 3 things that you can benefit:

 - `BetweenStats`: a class for group comparisons
 - `ScatterStats`: a class for numerical correlation
+- `BarStats`: a class for categorical data comparisons

 === "Group comparison"